PriyankaPrakashChand/AudioFiletrimmer/README.md

 ## What I learned:
 * How to use the argparse library to create a simple command line interface with custom validation functions for the input arguments.
 * How to raise exceptions in python.
 * How to use the audioSegment subpackage from pydub package to create an audio filter based on time.

+## Possible Future Work:
+* Build a GUI
+* Add more options such as:
+  *  convert mp3 to wav and vice versa